the-nutritionist-mcr/online/tnm-docs/docs/Application/Features/data-downloads.md

 ---
 id: cook-plan
-title: PDF Reports
+title: Data Downloads
 sidebar_position: 3
 tags:
   - Cook Plan
   - Pack Plan
   - PDF
   - Report
+  - CSV

-description: PDF Reports that the application generates to support business operations
+description: Data downloads that the application generates to support business operations
 ---

 Once the [meal plan has been generated](./meal-plan-generation.md), clicking the `downloads` button allows you to download the following artifacts